SingleStepTests/ProcessorTests/65816/README.md

 # 65816

-20,000 tests are provided per opcode; 10,000 in native mode and 10,000 in emulated modes.
-All tests assume a full 16mb of RAM is available to the processor.
+20,000 tests are provided per opcode; 10,000 in native mode and 10,000 in emulated mode.
+All tests assume a full 16mb of RAM is available to the processor and that the machine is using a single unified address space, ignoring M, X and E lines when addressing.

 Sample test: